Low Calorie Waffle Recipes

 Did you know a typical Belgian waffle has 410 calories?
-That’s almost a quarter of what an adult should eat in a day.
-But, waffle fans, we have a solution that will change your breakfast game.
+That is about 20 percent of what an adult should eat in a day.
+But, waffle fans, we have a solution that will pack your breakfast waffles with fewer calories.

-Our low-calorie waffle recipes cut that calorie count in half, to just 165 calories per serving.
+Our low-calorie waffle recipes cut that calorie count by more than half, to just 165 calories per serving.
 These healthy waffles are not just low in calories.
 They also have 20 grams of protein, keeping you full and energized in the morning.

 Making these guilt-free waffles is quick and easy, taking only 15 minutes.
-They’re perfect for busy mornings when you need a nutritious meal fast.
-With just 5 ingredients, you can make delicious, protein-rich waffles quickly.
+They’re perfect for busy mornings when you need a nutritious meal that is easy to prepare and will help you lose weight.
+With just 5 ingredients, you can make delicious, protein-rich waffles in less than 10 minutes.

-Our low-calorie breakfast option doesn’t lack in taste or texture.
+Our low-calorie breakfast option doesn’t lack in taste or texture either.
 Each waffle has 28g of carbs, 6g of protein, and 4g of fat.
-This provides a balanced start to your day.
 You can even make these waffles ahead of time and store them in the fridge or freezer for up to 3 months.

 Key Takeaways